 - This one is a bit tricky.
 First of all, all things aren't free as stated, so you may have to really dig for truly free.

-- I found that although there may be "free" for sale by owner contracts offered, in most if not all cases, they didn't include real estate forms.
+- I found that although there may be "free" for sale by owner contracts offered, in most if not all cases, they didn't include the real estate forms.
 The sites would offer all kinds of other forms for free, except the real estate contracts.
 Check it out for yourself.

 - The second problem is you may be able to find free "generic" blank contracts.
-This I feel may not be worth the risk to save a fee dollars.
+This I feel may not be worth the risk to save a few dollars.

 - I don't recommend this option due to my own personal experience.
-When I examined the blank contracts from this source, I found them to be either out of date, not suitable for the jurisdiction I was in, or both.
+When I examined the blank for sale by owner contracts from this source, I found them to be either out of date, not suitable for the jurisdiction I was in, or both.

 The Absolute Must Clause

-Although I hesitate posting many clauses on this site, I believe this one is far to important, not to include on your for sale by owner contracts.
+Although I hesitate including clauses on this site, I believe this one is far too important, not to include on your for sale by owner contracts.

 Remember, I do not make any claim or representation if you use this clause and you do so at your own discretion and risk.
 OK?

-This clause I had in ALL For Sale by Owner Contracts that I supplied to the sellers when I had my for sale by owner company.
+This clause I had in ALL For Sale by Owner Contracts that I supplied to the sellers when I had the for sale by owner company.

 May I suggest if you use this clause, that you also include one for the buyer as well.
 You can use the clause to your advantage.